generable/rgeco/README.md

 # rgeco
 R client package for access to Generable compute (Geco) API.
-The API gives you access to Data, Inferences, and Summaries available via the generable compute cloud.
+The API gives you access to any datasets, inferences, and analytical summaries run on the generable compute infrastructure, or summarized in the application.

 You must have a licensed user account with Generable to use this package.
 See http://generable.com for more info or to request a demo.

-## Quick start
+## Quick start for data

 Install the package via [remotes](https://remotes.r-lib.org/):